rsamwilson2323-cloud/IP-Based-Data-Transfer-Chat/README.md

 └──────────────────────────────────────────────────┘
 ```

-Share this link with anyone — they can join from **Coimbatore, Tirunelveli, or anywhere in the world.**
+Share this link with anyone — they can join from **Anywhere in the world.**

 ---